vygr/ChrysaLisp/docs/LISP.md

 number of buckets from the default of 1.
 This proves very effective for storing large numbers of symbols and objects for the assembler as well as creating caches.
-Make sure to `(setq)` the symbol you bind to the result of `(env)` to `nil` before returning from the function if you do this, else you will create a cycle that can't be freed.
+Make sure to `(setq)` the symbol you bind to the result of `(env)` to `:nil` before returning from the function if you do this, else you will create a cycle that can't be freed.

 `(defq)` and `(bind)` always create entries in the current environment hash